The Financial Whisperer® Newsletter: Breaking Out Of Your Glass Prison

 Isolation is a lack of attachment.
 How we truly feel gets buried underneath our fears, separating us from us, like being on two tracks.
 It is a 'room' we retreat to when we are in pain, when we feel lost and disconnected.
 It echoes our childhood when we felt invisible.
 It is self-imposed for protection, developed when we were children, as a reaction to not being bonded to our mothers or siblings.

-The biggest fear we all have is to discover we are unlovable by our parents.
+The biggest fear we all have is to discover we are unlovable by our parents, unaccepted by our siblings.
 After all, if our parents reject us, who would want us?

 Dr. Sue Johnson, the Canadian author of HOLD ME TIGHT, describes primal attachment as "the human hunger to find a safe emotional connection."
 That need then controls our choices, good or bad.
 We sometimes look back, as I have done with jobs, former husbands, former friends, and ask myself: "What was I thinking?"
 Were my needs so disguised that I could not evaluate clearly what was best for me?
 Apparently so, which accounts for why I ended up with huge debts in my 50's.
 Something else was driving my bus; something else had control over me.